tum-vision/lsd_slam/README.md

 ### 3.1.3 Camera Calibration
-LSD-SLAM operates on a pinhole camera model, however we give the option to undistort images before the are being used.
+LSD-SLAM operates on a pinhole camera model, however we give the option to undistort images before they are being used.
 You can find some sample calib files in `lsd_slam_core/calib`.

 #### Calibration File for FOV camera model: